ChuanqiZHOU/blogSystem/README.md

   node app.js
 # download the client folder

-read the README.md file to run the react part
+read the README.md file in client folder to run the react part